Dell Latitude D610 laptop has two memory slots available for upgrades.

-One of the memory slots (Slot B) can be accessed through the door on the bottom of the laptop.
-The second slot (Slot A) is hidden under the keyboard, so we’ll have to remove the keyboard.
-If your laptop was configured with only one memory module, you’ll find it in slot A.
+Slot A is hidden under the keyboard, so we’ll have to remove it.
+If your laptop was configured with only one memory module, you’ll find it in the Slot A.

 Before you do anything, do not forget to remove the battery.

 Let’s remove the keyboard.
-Insert a flat head screwdriver between the keyboard bezel and laptop case and carefully lift up the bezel.
-Remove the bezel.
+Insert a flathead screwdriver under the bezel and and carefully lift up it up.

 You’ll find two screws securing the keyboard.
 Remove both screws.

-	The memory module will pop up at a 30 degree angle.
+The module will pop up at a 30 degree angle.

-	I’m installing a 1GB module into this slot.
+I’m installing a 1GB RAM into this slot.

 Finally, install another 1GB module into the slot on the bottom.